perfacilis/geocoder/README.md

 # Simple Geocoder with Cache using Google Maps API

 Uses PSR SimpleCache interface to allow for query results to be stored.

-This is a standalone library, no Laravel or other Frameworks, to keep it as simple and lightweight as possible.
+This is a standalone library, no Laravel or other Frameworks, to keep it as simple and lightweight as possible, but rest assured, it'll work with Laravel just fine :)

 ## Installation